-PayPal acquired Zettle, which was a popular POS system in Europe, and has recently brought it to the United States to replace PayPal Here.
-(It continues to service Here, but puts new customers on Zettle).
+PayPal Zettle was created when PayPal acquired Zettle, a popular POS system in Europe, and it recently brought it to the United States to replace PayPal Here.
+(PayPal continues to service Here but places new customers on Zettle).
 Like Here, Zettle is a free, full-featured POS system for solopreneurs, hobbyists, or small businesses.
 It has in-person and online sales features.

-We gave Zettle 4.4 out of 5 stars.
-While popularly known as the alternative to Square, it beat out Square for pricing but fell short for additional features, ease of use, and our expert score.
-The complaints by Zettle users about PayPal freezing accounts were also a consideration.
+The platform earned an overall score of 4.23 out of 5 in our evaluation.
+While popularly known as the best alternative to Square for mobile and POS payments, it beat Square for pricing but fell short for additional features, ease of use, and our expert score.
+The complaints by Zettle users about PayPal freezing accounts were also considered.

 PayPal Zettle Pricing

 POS: Zettle’s entire POS system is free with the use of PayPal’s payment processing.
-There are no premium plans like Square, but also no limited uses or features like with eHopper or Imonggo.
+There are no premium plans like Square but also no limited uses or features like with eHopper.

-Payment Processing: PayPal Zettle charges 2.29% + 9 cents for card-present transactions, and 3.49% + 9 cents for keyed-in transactions, which are extremely reasonable for flat-rate fees. eHopper is free, and Loyverse lets you choose your own payment provider, so you may find better prices with an interchange-plus merchant service.
+Payment Processing: PayPal Zettle charges 2.29% + 9 cents for card-present transactions, and 3.49% + 9 cents for keyed-in transactions, which are extremely reasonable for flat-rate fees and considerably lower than Square’s. eHopper is free, and Loyverse lets you choose your own payment provider, so you may find better prices with an interchange-plus merchant service.

 Hardware: Zettle offers four hardware POS kits with a combination of touch screen, receipt printer, barcode scanner, or handheld devices.
-Prices run $249-$399, which makes them the cheapest on our list.
-It does not have a free card reader like Square, but sells you your first reader at a steep discount.
+Prices run $249–$499, which makes them among the cheapest on our list.
+It does not have a free card reader like Square but sells you your first reader at a steep discount.